elixir-lang/elixir/lib/elixir/pages/typespecs.md

 Elixir comes with a notation for declaring types and specifications.
 Elixir is a dynamically typed language, and as such, type specifications are never used by the compiler to optimize or modify code.
 Still, using type specifications is useful because:

   * they provide documentation (for example, tools such as [`ExDoc`](https://hexdocs.pm/ex_doc/) show type specifications in the documentation)
-  * they're used by tools such as [Dialyzer](`:dialyzer`), that can analyze code with typespec to find type inconsistencies and possible bugs
+  * they're used by tools such as [Dialyzer](`:dialyzer`), that can analyze code with typespecs to find type inconsistencies and possible bugs

-Type specifications (sometimes referred to as *typespecs*) are defined in different contexts using the following attributes:
+Type specifications (most often referred to as *typespecs*) are defined in different contexts using the following attributes:

   * `@type`
   * `@opaque`